A time-dependent regularization of the Redfield equation: Example: open three-level system

 Notice that the Kossakowski matrix for this setting (which is $9 \times 9$) is filled with zeros except for a $2 \times 2$ block with entries $d_{\alpha\beta}$.
 Therefore it is clear that regularizing $\chi$ is equivalent to regularizing $d$.
 By choosing a two-level system instead of a three-level one the nonzero block would have consisted of a single entry: this scenario would be trivial since positivity is then guaranteed by Bochner's theorem, at least in the time-independent case.
 See App.~\ref{app:kossaqubit} for clarifications on this point.

-Now we present a comparison between the exact solution provided by Ref.~\cite{Zeng2019} (reported here in App.~\ref{app:qutrit}, cf. Eq.~\eqref{eq:exact-solution1} and Eq.~\eqref{eq:exact-solution2}) and what we obtain by numerically solving the system in \eqref{eq:diff_system} for various choices of regularization of the matrix $d$.
-For the comparison to be meaningful we put ourselves in a parameter region for which we expect to have Markovian evolution: in particular we choose $\omega_0 = (\omega_1 + \omega_2)/2$ and $\mu > (\omega_1 + \omega_2)/2$, so that the Lorentzian spectral density~\eqref{eq:lorentzian} is reasonably flat at the relevant frequencies.
-In Fig.~\ref{fig:direct} we report the results for the evolution starting from the pure initial state $\ket{\psi_0} = (\ket{1}+\ket{2})/\sqrt{2}$, and choosing as parameters $\omega_1 = 1$, $\omega_2 = 2$, $\omega_0 = 1.5$, $\gamma_1 = \gamma_2 = 1$, and $\mu = 4$.
+Now we present a comparison between the exact solution provided by Ref.~\cite{Zeng2019} [reported here in App.~\ref{app:qutrit}, cf.~Eq.~\eqref{eq:exact-solution1} and Eq.~\eqref{eq:exact-solution2}] and what we obtain by numerically solving the system in \eqref{eq:diff_system} for various choices of regularization of the matrix $d$.
+In Fig.~\ref{fig:direct} we report the results for the evolution starting from the pure initial state $\ket{\psi_0} = (\ket{1}+\ket{2})/\sqrt{2}$, and choosing as parameters $\omega_1 = 1$, $\omega_2 = 2$, $\omega_0 = 1.5$, $\gamma_1 = \gamma_2 = 0.3$, and $\mu = 2$.
 At this level all equations behave more or less similarly.
 Except for the fact that the secular-approximated one globally provides the worst results, it is hard to tell which of the others performs better.
-The situation is similar for other choices of parameters (while still remaining in the Markovian regime, of course).
+The situation is similar for other choices of parameters.